AgentProject-AI/agentproject/security/IAM_for_agents.md

 ---

-## The Fragmentation Fiasco: Everyone's Solving This Differently (And None of Them Talk to Each Other)
+## The Fragmentation is real: Everyone's Solving This Differently (And None of Them Talk to Each Other)

-### Cloud Providers: "We Got This" (Narrator: They Each Got It Differently)
+### Cloud Providers: "We Got This" (Narrator: yes, they Each Got It for sure .. but differently)

 The big three cloud providers looked at agent IAM and said, "How hard could it be?
 We already do workload identity!"
 Then they each invented their own special flavor: